 • 10% of the new girls have a refugee background from a total of 43% of the students who come from a family with non-English speaking background.

-This year we have added additional online and in person enrichment activities to the calendar, published a Year 10 subject selection guide, introduced career profiling for Year 11 students and provided a new membership to Study Work Grow career resource to all year groups.
+In 2021, we added additional online and in person enrichment activities to the calendar, published a Year 10 subject selection guide, introduced career profiling for Year 11 students and provided a new membership to Study Work Grow career resource to all year groups.
 It is also the second year accessing Study Skills, JobJump and our HMEF APP.
 Pascal Press have also donated $60 or $100 vouchers to all of the students for the 2nd consecutive year.
 These tools are added to our existing scholarship offering which includes a high quality laptop, data, remote IT support, tutoring, a prepaid card for school expenses, online homework help and, very importantly, support from a volunteer personal coach.

 On Monday, 22 November 2021, we were invited to have a tour of the Rozelle Interchange Project which connects the extended M4 and the New M5 to the Anzac Bridge and Victoria Road in Sydney.
 The interchange will be a new underground motorway interchange to the City West Link and provide an underground bypass of Victoria Road.
 The Rozelle Interchange Project are great supporters of the local community and businesses across Sydney.